riichi/chombo.club/_posts/en/2022-06-28-cracow-saki-cards-taikai.markdown

     * You may call chii from any player with priority over other calls, including ron.
-    * KWhen you win by tsumo, double your winning value from players you called chii from.
+    * When you win by tsumo, double your winning value from players you called chii from.
 32. **Megan Davin**